CALM ANIMAL CARE STAFF

 Practice Manager

 Kari Gabriel joined the Calm Animal Care team in March 2019, after a long career working in public relations, marketing and in higher education.
 Her love of working with animals began as a little girl who brought home all manner of birds, reptiles and rodents.
 She began her work as a raptor rehabilitator at the Alaska Raptor Rehabilitation Center in 1991.
 In 2015, with her own federal permits to do raptor education programming, she founded “Montana Bird Lady,” a raptor education and conservation organization using live raptors to provide education to schools and the public.
-She lives in Kalispell with her husband, Grif, their (not so “mini”) Aussie, Stout; rescue Wheaton Terrier Maggie and her raptor teaching team.
+She lives in Kalispell with her husband, Grif, their (not so “mini”) Aussie, Stout; the lovely Whoodle (Wheaten / poodle mix) Whitley, and her raptor teaching team.
 She is also the lucky servant of “Queen Eileen,” a severely injured kitty who found her way into all of our hearts during her recovery.
 Kari is thrilled to be a part of the Calm Animal Care team!

 Wendy Haagerup